ibmverse/verse-developer/tutorials/tutorials.md

 5. At this point, you should be able to see the IBM Verse Developer Extension for Google Chrome loaded into your `chrome://extensions` page.
 ![Extension loaded](img/1_extension_loaded.png)

 If you received an error related to `Failed to load extension from: ...
-Manifest file is missing or unreadable`, make sure you are loading the extension from the `src` folder, not its parent folder!
+Manifest file is missing or unreadable`, make sure you are loading the extension from the `src` folder, not its parent folder.

 ### Reload Verse and test it out
-1. Open Verse in another tab in the Chrome browser.
-If you already have Verse open then please reload Verse, otherwise it will not be able to pick up the latest change you made to the extension.
+1. Reload Verse, so that it will pick up the change you made to the extension.

 2. Hover over a People Bubble, and click on the __i__ icon to bring up the business card (bizCard).
 ![people bubble bizcard button](img/1_bizcard.png)